 - If an allegation is made against another UAL student: Student Disciplinary Code

 - If an allegation is made against a member of UAL staff: Student Complaints Procedure

 Students may choose to report sexual violence to the police.
 In these circumstances the university would seek advice from the police about what further action can be taken.
 The University can put in place a range of measures to support and protect the safety of students during this time.

 In accordance with the procedures listed above, a student or staff member who is alleged to have committed sexual violence or harassment may be suspended for a period of time, or may be required to agree to certain restrictions whilst a University or police investigation is underway.
 Such measures will be put in place in order to protect the safety and wellbeing of those involved and will be reviewed at regular points.

 The University’s disciplinary process is separate from criminal law matters, and our misconduct offences are distinct from criminal offences.
 The purpose of a University investigation is to identify whether a student or staff member has breached University rules or regulations.
 If, as a result of an investigation, a person is found to have committed misconduct, there are a range of sanctions that can be applied, including formal warnings, requiring a person to agree to certain standards of behaviour in the future, or permanent exclusion / dismissal.

 You are encouraged to speak to a member of staff to discuss your particular circumstances, the support available and what you might want to do next.
 You can do this through ‘Tell Someone’ or by contacting Mark Crawley, the Dean of Students directly on firstname.lastname@example.org

-Information for students who have been accused of sexual violence
+Students accused of sexual violence

 UAL will provide all students with equal access to appropriate, confidential support.
 If the University undertakes an investigation into sexual violence or harassment, both the reporting and the reported party will be offered support through the investigation process.